Pix-xiP/pixconfig/Toolset.md

 - Quick Cheatsheets that let you autofill commands and run them.

 `neofetch` *
-- Show information about your computer.
+- Show information about your computer, inactive.

+`fastfetch`
+- Shows information about your computer, active.

+`onefetch`
+- Like `neofetch` or `fastfetch` except for git repositories

 `npm, pnpm, yarn, bun, etc..`
 - The Javascript ecosystem...